Radhika210307/Cloud-computing-/Readme.md

 http://server_ip:8001/api/v1/namespaces/kubernetes-dashboard/services/http:kubernetes-dashboard:/proxy/#/workloads?namespace=default
 # in browser replace server ip with public ip
 # Now go to above link and replace server_ip with your public ip and it will show you like :
-Screenshot_2024_0923_213426

 # KVM:- Kernel-based Virtual Machine
 It is a technology that allows you to run multiple operating systems on a single physical machine.
-It turns the Linux kernel into a hypervisor, enabling virtual machines (VMs) to operate as if they were separate computers.
+It turns the Linux kernel into a hypervisor, enabling virtual machines (VMs) to operate as if they were separate computers

-Screenshot_2024_1104_185025

 # Openstack :-
 OpenStack is an open-source platform that lets you create and manage cloud computing services.
 It allows users to control computing power, storage, and networking in a data center through a web interface.
 Essentially, it helps organizations build their own private or public clouds, making it easier to deploy and manage applications.